DeathSquat/HelloWorld/README.md

 # HelloWorld

 ## Overview
-This repository contains a simple "Hello, World!" program, serving as a basic example for beginners to understand the structure and setup of a project on GitHub.
+This repository contains a simple "Hello World!" program, serving as a basic example for beginners to understand the structure and setup of a project on GitHub.
 It demonstrates a minimal setup for a software project and can be used as a starting point for learning version control with Git and GitHub.

 ## Features
 - A basic "Hello, World!" implementation